-Every day we make hundreds of fast and quick and good decisions based on fact and personal experience.
-Even if asked, we would be confident in our ability to not let any prejudice or bias cloud our efficient decision-making process.
+Every day we make hundreds of fast, quick and fair decisions based on fact and personal experience.
+If asked, we would be confident in our ability to not let any prejudice or bias cloud our efficient decision-making process.

 So what is unconscious bias?

 Unconscious bias are those prejudiced, repressed, or instinctual feelings we have towards other people, or groups.

 These unconscious feelings influence our judgments and play a substantial part in our perception of those that we encounter.
 They can make our decisions unbalanced, affecting our work and even personal life.